UE4SS-RE/RE-UE4SS/docs/installation-guide.md

     - Example of a `game executable directory`:
     `D:\Games\Epic Games\SatisfactoryEarlyAccess\FactoryGame\Binaries\Win64\`

-## Choosing an installation directory
+## Choosing an installation method

 You can install UE4SS in a couple of different ways.

-The goal is to have the *.DLL of UE4SS to be loaded by the target game one way or another, and have the configuration files and `\Mods\` directory in the correct place for UE4SS to find them.
+The goal is to have the *.dll of UE4SS to be loaded by the target game one way or another, and have the configuration files and `\Mods\` directory in the correct place for UE4SS to find them.

-### Method #1 - Automatic Injection (Preferred)
+### Method #1 - Basic Install

 > Using method #1 will mean that the `root directory` and `working directory` are treated as one single directory that happens to also be the same directory as your `game executable directory`.

+The basic install is intended for end-users who are using UE4SS for mods that use it and don't need to do any development work.
+There should be no extra windows visible when using this method.

-The preferred and most straightforward way to install UE4SS is to choose the `ue4ss_xinput` download and then just drag & drop all the necessary files into the `game executable directory`.
+The preferred and most straightforward way to install UE4SS is to choose the `UE4SS_v{version_number}` download (e.g. `UE4SS_v3.0.0`) and then just drag & drop all the necessary files into the `game executable directory`.

 Now all you need to do is start your game and UE4SS will automatically be injected.

-### Method #2 - Manual Injection
+### Method #2 - Developer Install

-> Using method #2 will mean that the `root directory` and `working directory` are treated as one single directory that happens to also be the same directory as your `game executable directory`,
+> Using method #2 will mean that the `root directory` and `working directory` are treated as one single directory that happens to also be the same directory as your `game executable directory`.

+The developer install is intended for mod developers or users who wish to use UE4SS for debugging, dumping or other utilities.
+The difference between this version and the basic install version is that there are some extra files included, and slightly different default settings in the `UE4SS-settings.ini` file, such as the console and GUI console being visible.

+The preferred and most straightforward way to install UE4SS is to choose the `zDEV-UE4SS_v{version_number}` download (e.g. `zDEV-UE4SS_v3.0.0`) and then just drag & drop all the necessary files into the `game executable directory`.

+Now all you need to do is start your game and UE4SS will automatically be injected.

+## Expirimental Install

+If you want the latest and greatest features and don't mind the potential for more bugs than the main release, you can visit the [experimental part of releases](https://github.com/UE4SS-RE/RE-UE4SS/releases/tag/experimental) which is automatically updated for each commit to the main branch.

+There are a lot of older files in the experimental releases, so you will need to look for the latest downloads.
+You can tell which are the latest by looking at the date of the release.

+There are two main packages you need to look for: basic, and dev.
+They are in a similar formats as above, but with `-commit number-commit hash` appended to the end of the version number.
+For example, a basic install might look like `UE4SS_v3.0.0-5-ga5e818e.zip` and a dev install might look like `zDEV-UE4SS_v3.0.0-5-ga5e818e.zip`.

+> **Note:** If you are using the experimental version for development, you should be using the dev version of the docs, which you can get to by appending docs.ue4ss.com with `/dev` (e.g. this page would be `https://docs.ue4ss.com/dev/installation-guide`).

+## Manual Injection

+> Using manual injection will mean that the `root directory` and `working directory` are treated as one single directory that happens to also be the same directory as your `game executable directory`,
 but any directory may be used.

-Following the download of `ue4ss_xinput`, delete `xinput1_3.dll`.
-Afterwards, launch the game and manually inject `ue4ss.dll` using your injector of choice.
+Following the download of basic or dev methods (stable or experimental) and delete `dwmapi.dll`.
+Afterwards, launch the game and manually inject `UE4SS.dll` using your injector of choice.

-### Method #3 - Central Install Location
+## Central Install Location

 This method is a way to install UE4SS in one place for all your games.
-Simply extract the zip file in any directory _outside_ the `game directory`, this is what's known as the `root directory`.
+Simply extract the zip file of your choice (basic or dev) in any directory _outside_ the `game directory`, this is what's known as the `root directory`.

 You will then create a folder inside with the name of your game and drag `UE4SS-settings.ini` in to it, this is what's known as the `working directory`.